yhibo/tcp-echo-server/README.md

 ### Server

 The server accepts one optional command-line argument for the port.
 If no argument is provided, the default port is `8080`.
+Note that the server is implemented using `epoll`, and therefore it is only compatible with Linux systems.

 ```bash
 # Run the server on the default or specified port